NIH Human Subjects Research Policies and Terms

 NIDCR Clinical Terms of Award Policy

-The NIDCR Clinical Terms of Award (CToA) policy applies to all NIDCR-funded research that meets the definition of human subjects research.
+The National Institute of Dental and Craniofacial Research (NIDCR) Clinical Terms of Award (CToA) policy applies to all grants and cooperative agreements conducting human subjects research that have been determined by NIDCR to need additional oversight.
 This includes studies that will enroll human subjects to collect new data, and studies that use previously collected data or specimens that can still be linked to living individuals.

 Genomic Data Sharing (GDS) Policy